jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-The alternative to Electron is Tauri.
+The newer alternative to Electron is Tauri.
 It's also a webview app, but it uses the system webview so it doesn't bundle chromium and is much smaller.

 But then you have to deal with platform differences of Safari on Mac vs. Edge on Windows, and old OS versions will have old webview versions.

-And it uses Rust for the main process, which is great if you love Rust, but otherwise it's a whole other language to learn.
+And it uses Rust for code in the main process, which is great if you love Rust, but otherwise it's a whole other language to learn.

 And it's still a webview.
 -->